Icelandic króna: Banknotes

 The first notes issued in 1885 by the Landssjóður Íslands were in denominations of 5, 10 and 50 krona.
 In 1904, the Bank of Iceland (Íslands Banki) took over note production and introduced 100 krona notes.
 In 1921, the Ríkissjóður Íslands began issuing paper money, with notes for 1, 5, 10 and 50 krona.

 In 1928, another bank, the Landsbanki Íslands, took over issuance of denominations of 5 krona and above, with the Ríkissjóður Íslands continuing to issue 1 krona notes until 1947.
 The Landsbanki Íslands introduced 500 krona notes in 1935, followed by 25 and 1000 krona notes in 1957.

 In 1961, the Seðlabanki Íslands became the central bank of Iceland and started issuing paper money, in denominations of 10, 25, 100, and 500 krona.
 They were manufactured in England by De la Rue.

 Second krona, 1981–present

 In 1981, the Icelandic krona was revalued, due to high inflation, with 100 old krona (ISJ) being worth 1 new krona (ISK) and a new 500 krona banknote was first put into circulation in 1981.
 The 1000 krona was put into circulation in 1984 and the 5000 krona in 1986.
 The 2000 krona banknote was put into circulation in 1995 but never became very popular.
 The 10,000 krona banknote was put into circulation in 2013.

 Coins of less than one krona have not circulated for many years.
 In September 2002, Davíð Oddsson, the Icelandic Prime Minister at the time, signed two regulations decreeing that all monetary amounts on invoices and financial claims should be stated and paid in whole krona only and that coins with a value of less than one krona should be withdrawn from circulation.
+In 2007, the eyrir formally ceased to exist as a subunit of the Icelandic króna.